2l47/TF2-docker/README.md

 ## Setup Examples

-1. This example will set up a basic TF2 server using the "default" profile, which specifies that random crits will be disabled, spray delay time will be set to zero, and voice command ("Medic!") delays will be reduced to a minimum.
+1. This example will set up a basic TF2 server using the "example" profile, which specifies that random crits will be disabled, spray delay time will be set to zero, and voice command ("Medic!") delays will be reduced to a minimum.

-`./setup.py --region syrupland --instance-number 1`
+`./setup.py --region syrupland --instance-number 1 --profile-name example`

 2. This example will set up a TF2 server suitable for playing a competitive [RGL.gg](https://rgl.gg/) match.
 (Note: the supplied profile is incomplete at the moment)